-Establishing rituals at home and at work help transform our relationship to our surroundings and introduce the spirit of Zen to our joys and our struggles.
-Buddhist rituals turn the mind towards what’s most essential in any moment, and create an opportunity for new responses born of wisdom and compassion.
-The value of any ritual or practice is not found in its complexity or how much time it takes, but rather in the way it touches our heart and reminds us to let go, enter the present moment and access our deeper intention.
+Establishing rituals at home and at work helps transform our relationship to our surroundings and introduces the spirit of Zen to our joys and our struggles.
+Buddhist rituals turn the mind toward what’s most essential in any moment, and create an opportunity for new responses born of wisdom and compassion.
+The value of any ritual or practice is not found in its complexity or how much time it takes, but rather in the way it touches our hearts and reminds us to let go, enter the present moment, and access our deeper intention.
 During practice periods, we take up some of these practices for a limited amount of time and notice their impact on our lives.
 Below are some suggestions to newcomers.

-Zazen – Setting up a particular dedicated meditation space in your home with a cushion/bench or chair can remind you to sit regularly.
-Many practitioners will sit daily in the morning for 30 – 40 minutes, but when you are beginning, even 5 – 10 minutes can be transformative.
+Zazen — Setting up a particular dedicated meditation space in your home with a cushion/bench or chair can remind you to sit regularly.
+Many practitioners will sit daily in the morning for 30 to 40 minutes, but when you are beginning, even 5 to 10 minutes can be transformative.
 Daily consistency is more important than longer less frequent meditations.

-Mindfulness – Dedicating some period of time during the day where you forgo multitasking and distracting entertainment helps bring the body, breath and mind into the present moment.
-The best place to start is during common activities like cleaning, washing dishes, raking leaves, knitting, cooking, walking, bike riding or driving.
-During this time, continually bring your attention to your breath, your hands, your sense of smell, sight, hearing, and taste – notice the minds wandering and narrating your life, then gently return to the activity at hand and notice the effect of this practice.
+Mindfulness — Dedicating some period of time during the day where you forgo multitasking and distracting entertainment helps bring the body, breath, and mind into the present moment.
+The best place to start is during common activities like cleaning, washing dishes, raking leaves, knitting, cooking, walking, bike riding, or driving.
+During this time, continually bring your attention to your breath, your hands, your sense of smell, sight, hearing, and taste — notice the mind’s wandering and how it narrates your life, then gently return to the activity at hand and notice the effect of this practice.

 Bowing — Putting the hands palm to palm (called “in gassho“) is a universally understood gesture of sacred respect and something very familiar to Zen practitioners.
 It can be helpful to pause during transitions in your day and bow to the next thing, for instance, entering your work space, or bowing to your garden or cleaning tools.
 Connecting the right and left sides of the body in front of the heart has an immediate effect on our state of mind.